briansandall/v6/README.md

 	> git push origin feature_branch

-5. After review, your changes will be merged into the main branch ('installed') and you can delete your branch
+5. After review, your changes will be merged into the main branch ('master') and you can delete your branch

 ## Installation